yakuzamack/Loki/README.md

 - Teamserver-less
   - Unlike traditional C2's where agents send messages to a Teamserver, there is no Teamserver.
   - The GUI client & agents both checkin to the same data-store for commands and output.
-- Hidden window and does not show in taskbar after execution, Loki process is ran in background.
+- Hidden window and does not show in taskbar after execution, Loki process is run in background.
   - Can stay alive for months calling back until the computer is restarted.
 - Robust exception handling in kernel process, if agent child process dies from an exception or bug then kernel spawns a new agent process.

 ### Commands
-_All agent commands are written in native Node.JS and do not require additional dependecies or library load events.
+_All agent commands are written in native Node.JS and do not require additional dependencies or library load events.
 With the exception of the `scexec` and `assembly` commands which do a library load on `keytar.node` and `assembly.node`_
 - All commands accept paths using `/`, `\` in paths will not work.

 | Command     | Description                                                                |